 European Markets Remain Relatively Unchanged

 The Nasdaq Composite surged to a new record high on Monday.
-The tech-centered index gained 0.9% to 15,265.89.
+The tech-centred index gained 0.9% to 15,265.89.
 Big tech stocks were among the leaders in yesterday’s rally as Apple added more than 3%.
 Shares of Facebook, Tesla, and Amazon sprinted 2% or more.